bacloud23/random-gen/README.md

 - `crypto.randomInt` is faster but in the same order (1/10) apparently (9999999 iterations)
 - No memory blow or overflow apparently
 - It doesn't seem to converge to a value

+## Contribution

+RandomGen in the browser is so weak!

+It only runs with a server.
+You can use <a href="https://www.npmjs.com/package/serve">Serve</a>

+Open the 'console/performance' then 'record' then press F5.
+Finally come back with some imprevements on the Github issues :)